Monitor Application: Kubernetes on Raspberry Pi

 you can use :

-$ wget https://github.com/bleemeo/bleemeo-agent/blob/master/k8s.yaml
+$ wget https://github.com/bleemeo/glouton/blob/main/k8s.yaml

 to grab the file before configure it.

 We have also modified this file to activate statd and prometheus.
 We have changed the image to run the arm Bleemeo agent.
-The multi-arch app will be available soon and so you will don't need to modify the .yaml to run the arm image.
+The multi-arch app will be available soon, and so you will don't need to modify the .yaml to run the arm image.
 Once you add your creds you can now apply the file with the same command as usual:

-$ kubectl apply -f bleemeo_agent.yaml
+$ kubectl apply -f k8s.yaml

 So on this screenshot you can see that the Nginx server, the PostgreSQL instance, quote app and the Redis services are running as service (we definitely not see "running" but I promise that they really are and that's working).